jdavis/jdavis.github.com/_posts/2014-04-05-vim-tab-madness-buffers-vs-tabs.md

-For an example of this, by running the following commands, we will start editing two files in Vim, open a new window by horizontally splitting, and then view the second file in the original window.
+For an example of this, by running the following commands, we will start editing two files in Vim, open a new window by horizontally splitting, and then view the second buffer in the original window.

 {% highlight bash %}
 $ vim .vimrc .zshrc